referbruv/odataheroes/README.md

-# ODataHeroes - An ASP.NET Core boilerplate to demonstrate OData Integration
+# ODataHeroes - ASP.NET Core OData Boilerplate

 ODataHeroes is a boilerplate solution, built to demonstrate OData API implementation in an ASP.NET Core (.NET 5) API